 Everyone feels they have a good book in them.
 Even those who can’t write!
-And with Christmas festivities over and the new year bringing with it hope and new energy, the frustrated authors amongst us find renewed impetus to tackle those elusive first pages of our magnum opus.
+And with Christmas festivities over and the new year bringing with it hope and new energy, the frustrated authors amongst us find renewed impetus to tackle those elusive first pages of our masterpiece.

 But making your name as a writer in the land of English literature is never going to be easy.
 It’s not just the daunting achievements of the likes of Daniel Defoe, George Orwell, Somerset Maughan, Jane Austen and Charlotte Bronte that one must contend with.
 The runaway success of a writing project might well turn your dream into a nightmare.
 Some writers were totally unprepared for how their success would change their lives and those closest to them.